SyedUzai/Guardian-Garage-Opener/README.md

 The next steps for this project is to add an rfid reader, contain it in a box and possibly create a pcb for a demo product.

 The Final goal is to create a product and make it a standard in todays garage machines.
+Below is the testable circuit and the illustration of the wiring using Fritzing.
 ![IMG_8507](https://github.com/BigboiUzi/Guardian-Garage-Opener/assets/116571414/1a5d8684-6614-43d6-b1c4-3ac03a615f14)